codeenigma/deployments/README.md

 Clone this repository into a location of your choice on your CI server (usually Jenkins).

-Create a means to trigger the Fabric scripts (usually a "Freestyle project" in Jenkins with a trigger based on repository change).
+Create a means to trigger the PHP scripts (usually a "Freestyle project" in Jenkins with a trigger based on repository change).

 Ensure your application is either in a `www` repository in the repository or has a link to `./www` committed to the repository and pointing at the relative application location within the repository (the scripts expect to find an app in `www`).